Denmark — Påskeferie

 Easter Trees are part of Swedish tradition.
 You can read about that here.

 In Sweden and parts of Finland, what looks like our Halloween takes place on either the Thursday or Saturday before Easter.
 Children dress up as witches and go door to door with a copper kettle looking for treats.

 The tradition is said to come from the old belief that witches would fly to a German mountain the Thursday before Easter to cavort with devil.
-On their way back, Swedes would light fires to scare them away, a practice honored today by the bonfires and fireworks across the land in the days leading up to Sunday.
+On their way back, Swedes would light fires to scare them away.
+This practice is honored today by the bonfires and fireworks in the days leading up to Sunday.

 Påskbrasa (Easter Bonfire)

 To scare witches away, the people used to light up large bonfires called påskbrasor.
 This custom is still common in the southwest part of Sweden, in particular in the province of Bohuslän.
 Recently the custom has become quite large creating problems on the islands outside of Gothenburg, where people have discovered that old Christmas trees make excellent bonfires.
 People are competing for the biggest fire and are even raiding neighboring villages and suburbs to steal their old Christmas trees.
 The bonfires have grown to a size that the fire brigade is needed to keep them under control.
 Local governments have to issue decrees of when, where, and how fires are allowed.

 Whatever your traditions are, we wish you a Happy Easter.